asifhj/agoric_docker_deployment/README.md

 node_1  | 2021-03-31T12:44:08.037Z block-manager: block 10 begin
 ```

-## How do I make change to Dockerfile or update the Agoric SDK version and deploy?
+## How do I make changes to Dockerfile or update the Agoric SDK version and deploy it?
 ### Step 1: Clone the repository
 ```
 git clone https://github.com/asifhj/agoric_docker_deployment.git